HewlettPackard/ilo-sdk-ruby/README.md

 ## Custom requests

-This gem includes some usefull helper methods, but sometimes you need to make your own custom requests to the iLO.
+This gem includes some useful helper methods, but sometimes you need to make your own custom requests to the iLO.
 This project makes it extremely easy to do with some built-in methods for the client object.
 Here are some examples:

 ```ruby